Photios I of Constantinople: Patriarch of Constantinople

-Photios now obtained the formal recognition of the Christian world in a council convened at Constantinople in November 879.
-The legates of Pope John VIII attended, prepared to acknowledge Photios as legitimate patriarch, a concession for which the pope was much censured by Latin opinion.
-The patriarch stood firm on the main points contested between the Eastern and Western Churches: the demand of an apology to the Pope, the ecclesiastical jurisdiction over Bulgaria, and the addition of the filioque to the Nicene creed by the Western church.
-Eventually, Photios refused to apologize or accept the filioque, and the papal legates made do with his return of Bulgaria to Rome.
+Photios I now obtained the formal recognition of the Christian world in a council convened at Constantinople in November 879.
+The legates of Pope John VIII attended, prepared to acknowledge Photios I as legitimate patriarch, a concession for which the pope was much censured by Latin opinion.
+The patriarch stood firm on the main points contested between the Eastern and Western Churches: the demand of an apology to the Pope, the ecclesiastical jurisdiction over Bulgaria, and the addition of the Filioque to the Nicene Creed by the Western church.
+Eventually, Photios refused to apologize or accept the Filioque, and the papal legates made do with his return of Bulgaria to Rome.
 This concession, however, was purely nominal, as Bulgaria's return to the Byzantine rite in 870 had already secured for it an autocephalous church.
 Without the consent of Boris I of Bulgaria (r.
 852–889), the papacy was unable to enforce its claims.
+Pope Adrian III chose a policy of appeasement and sent between 884 and 885 bishop Theodosius of Oria to transmit notice of his election and a synodal letter to Photios about faith and the Filioque.

-Photios also promoted a policy of religious reconciliation with the Armenian kingdom to the east of the empire.
+Photios I also promoted a policy of religious reconciliation with the Armenian kingdom to the east of the empire.
 He sought to bridge the confessional differences between the Greek Orthodox and Armenian churches on two separate occasions, once in 862 and again in 877, but his efforts ultimately proved unsuccessful.

-During the altercations between Emperor Basil I and his heir Leo VI, Photios took the side of the Byzantine emperor.
-In 883, Basil accused Leo of conspiracy and confined the prince to the palace; he would have even have Leo blinded had he not been dissuaded by Photios and Stylianos Zaoutzes, the father of Zoe Zaoutzaina, Leo's mistress.
-In 886, Basil discovered and punished a conspiracy by the domestic of the Hikanatoi John Kourkouas the Elder and many other officials.
-In this conspiracy, Leo was not implicated, but Photios was possibly one of the conspirators against Basil's authority.
+During the altercations between Emperor Basil I and his heir Leo VI the Wise, Photios took the side of the Byzantine emperor.
+In 883, Basil I accused Leo VI of conspiracy and confined the prince to the palace; he would have even had Leo VI blinded had he not been dissuaded by Photios I and Stylianos Zaoutzes, the father of Zoe Zaoutzaina, Leo's mistress.
+In 886, Basil I discovered and punished a conspiracy by the domestic of the Hikanatoi John Kourkouas and many other officials.
+In this conspiracy, Leo VI was not implicated, but Photios I was possibly one of the conspirators against Basil I's authority.